-Spain and snow probably aren’t two words that you would normally put together, but there are actually quite a few places where you can see snow in Spain.
+Spain and snow probably aren’t two words that you would normally put together, but there are actually quite a few places where you can see snow in Spain, of course, where you can ski in case you’re passionate about snow sports.

 When visiting Spain on holiday we all tend to think of sun and sandy beaches, and let’s face it these are the best bits, but when you live here it can be a nice change to go somewhere cold for a day or two!